lindsayrr8/lindsayrr8.github.io/_posts/2025-02-28-my-new-blog-post.md

 Percentage >=23 represented out of total cars: 21.88 %
 ```

-It sure doesn't look that close on the graph.
+It sure doesn't look like that on the graph.

 ## So when do you use either one of these guys?